cwru-robotics/cwru_ariac_2018/README.md

 Start up robot move action server:
 `rosrun kuka_move_as kuka_behavior_as`

+start the shipment filler:
+`rosrun shipment_filler simple_shipment_filler`

+For isolated tests, e.g.
 For a simple test that grabs items from inventory, puts them in a box, then discards them, run:
 `rosrun shipment_filler test_part_placement_from_inventory`

-THE FOLLOWING NEEDS UPDATING... start the shipment filler:
-`rosrun shipment_filler simple_shipment_filler`

 Send a test order:
 `rosrun order_sender order_sender2`